 After-tax returns are generally never sold by financial services companies, as each investor has their own tax profile; each paying tax in accordance to their own specific set of circumstances which make it nearly impossible to guarantee a tax outcome for each investor.
 Gross returns (returns before the effect of income tax) are also often used as a metric for the calculation of fees charged on your investment.
 Which means that for an investment manager, there’s no reason to try to reduce the tax you pay.
 Which means that you have to do it.

 WellSpent thinks TaxTim is so amazing that we recommend it to all our friends and family.
 They offer an ingenious service, whereby you can complete your tax return through their super easy-to-use website, and have it submitted directly to SARS!
-We don’t want to write much more about TaxTim, as they’re better at explaining how their product works.
-Give their site a visit here.
-Suss out the nuts and bolts, and don’t forget your 10% discount voucher – WELLSPENT19
+Here’s your 10% discount voucher – WELLSPENT19

 Everyone is taxed differently.